-ADHD can affect learning, but it is not a learning disability.
-Some challenging effects of the condition, such as difficulty concentrating and hyperactivity, may impact a person’s ability to learn.
+ADHD is not a learning disability.
+However, some aspects of the condition, such as difficulty concentrating and hyperactivity, may impact a person’s ability to learn.

 According to most researchers and learning disability organizations, ADHD can affect learning, and